All About Opthalmophobia, the Fear of Being Stared At, and How to Overcome it with Psychological Therapy & Counselling

 - You have some paranoia about being seen by others out in public.

 - You have picked-up the fear of Being Stared At from a parent who suffered from it.

-There is no scientific evidence that Opthalmophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Although phobias are often described as ‘disorders’, there is no valid scientific evidence that Opthalmophobia is the result of any kind of biological fault or chemical imbalance as proposed in the biomedical models of mental illness.

-On the contrary, Opthalmophobia is much more likely to be the result of the sufferers subjective evaluation of what happened to them in the past and is therefore a psychosocial phenomenon.
+On the contrary, Opthalmophobia is much more likely to be the result of your own, subjective evaluation (what you think your experiences mean) of what happened to you and is therefore better described as a psychosocial symptom.